The Bed and Breakfast Star: Main

 Elsa - A young girl of ten years old who has experienced moving a lot when she was younger.
-She dreams of being a comedienne when she is older, as she is always telling jokes, much to the annoyance of others.
+She dreams of being a comedian when she is older, as she is always telling jokes, much to the annoyance of others.
 Elsa is good at looking after Pippa.
 Her best friends are Naomi and Funny-face.
 She is named after Elsa the lioness, and has a lion's mane of ginger hair.

 Pippa - Elsa's younger half-sister who is four, nearly five.
 Early on in the book she copies Elsa and follows her around.
 Due to her age, she often misses the point in Elsa's jokes, can't remember the words (let alone the tune) to any song and can only slam-dance.

 Mack "the Smack" - Elsa's stepfather who is Scottish.
 Elsa calls him Mack the Smack because he frequently gets angry and hits her.
 After losing his job and being unable to find work, he and his family are forced to live at the Royal Hotel.
 Elsa refers to him as "The Big Twitty Scottish Berk in Room 608" and graffitis disparaging jokes about him in the bathroom.
 He is quite large and strong, with sticking up blonde hair.
 He spends a lot of his time in the betting shop to earn money for the family, which suggests he could have an underlying gambling addiction.

 Mum - Elsa's unnamed mother who gets very depressed after moving to the Royal and worries a lot.
 She is a slim brunette with a ponytail.

 Naomi - Elsa's first friend at the Royal, she loves reading scary vampire books under the guise of the dust-jacket of Little Women.
 She had been living in the Royal for six months when Elsa's family arrived, with her mother and younger brothers.

 "Funny-face" - A boy who is part of the "Famous Five" group of hard lads in the hotel.
 He laughs at Elsa's jokes and lives with his Mum on the fourth floor.
 His real name is never mentioned.

 Hank "the Hunk"- Elsa's baby half-brother who is very large for his age, hence his nickname.